-COMMUNITY SERVICE 11 Course Code: YCPM-1D
+COMMUNITY SERVICE 11 Course Code: YCPM-1D, YCPM-1DCR2

-Previous Course: None.
 Open to students in Grades 11 or 12.
-Enrollment is at the discretion of the Grade Counsellor.
+Enrollment is at the discretion of the Grade Counsellor/Administrator.

 Students provide service to specific members of Churchill teaching or office staff.
 Filing, typing, answering phones, acting as guides to new students, handling the circulation of materials in the library are some of the many functions performed by over 100 community service students.
-Community Service is a 4-credit course.
+Community Service is either 2-credit or 4-credit course.
 Interested students are encouraged to make their own contacts with teaching staff who decide if the student is suitable for the service setting.
 Grades are given each term.